Naturally Sweetened Pumpkin Protein Balls

 A food processor with creamy orange pumpkin mixture blended smoothly, seen from above.
 The wooden background adds a warm, homemade touch.

-Step 1: First, place all of the ingredients in a food processor and blend until well combined, scraping down the sides of the bowl as necessary.
+Step 1: First, place all of the ingredients in a food processor or high-speed blender and blend until well combined, scraping down the sides of the bowl as necessary.

 Then put the mixture in the fridge for 30-45 minutes to firm up.